roboogle/gtkmvc3/gtkmvco/docs/manual/op.rst

 .. include:: op_special.rst

-:TODO: Add a section about semantical constratins when OP are
+:TODO: Add a section about semantical constraints when OP are
        involved.
 E.g. getter defined without a corrresponding logical prop, etc.